- Las Positas College

 Instructional Uses Of Video In Online Courses

-Online students at LPC consistently indicate that they appreciate instructor-made videos in their courses.
+Online students at LPC consistently indicate that they appreciate instructor-made videos in their asynchronous courses.
 These videos increase the instructor's presence in the online course, give students a more personal learning experience, and focus directly on course content.
 Thus, student engagement and comprehension increase.

 Your videos don't have to be (and shouldn't be) very long.
 A length of 3-5 minutes is sufficient.
 In fact, some videos can be shorter.
 If you are concerned about a steep learning curve in order to use the tools to create videos, don't be; the tools are rather simple to use.